CManuelHernandez/ReactPhoneCatalog/README.md

 It runs with express on a MongoDB database.
 Therefore, for its operation, the following steps will be needed in a Terminal already with NodeJs.

+**You need node installed on the computer where you want to run this application**

 ## Go to the folder of the API "ResApi" first then

 ## Install